scikit-hep/uproot5/docs-sphinx/basic.rst

 The number of entries for ``"50 kB"`` depends strongly on which TBranches are being requested.
 It's the memory size, not the number of entries, that matters most when tuning a workflow for a computer with limited memory.

-See the :py:meth:`~uproot.behaviors.TBranch.HasBranches.iterate` documentation for more, including a ``report=True`` option to get a :py:class:`~uproot.behaviors.TBranch.Report` with each batch of data with entry numbers for bookkeeping.
+See the :py:meth:`~uproot.behaviors.TBranch.HasBranches.iterate` documentation for more, including a ``report=True`` option to get a :doc:`uproot.behaviors.TBranch.Report` with each batch of data with entry numbers for bookkeeping.

 .. code-block:: python